Facts About the Adult Component of the CACFP

-The Child and Adult Care Food Program (CACFP) supports institutions wanting to initiate or improve food service in a variety of setting, including for adults receiving day care.
+The Child and Adult Care Food Program supports institutions wanting to initiate or improve food service in a variety of setting, including for adults receiving day care.
 CACFP reimburses centers that provide adult day services to help them serve nutritious meals to functionally impaired adults.

 What is considered an adult day care center in CACFP?